If you need to report an issue or a request for service.

-The following are acceptable ways that you can lodge an administrative action complaint:
+The following are acceptable ways that you can lodge a complaint:

-Verbally Either by calling or visiting Council’s Customer Service Centre.
+Either by emailing, calling or visiting Council’s Customer Service Centre.

 A complainant who makes a verbal complaint is strongly encouraged to commit the complaint in writing to ensure that all matters relating to the complaint are clearly documented.

 Council will accept anonymous complaints, however it is important to note that sufficient information must be provided for the matter to be investigated.
 It will not be possible for Council to clarify or seek further information from the complainant and it will not be possible to provide feedback in relation to any decisions made.